 Stereotypes are often common among individuals with a fixed mindset as they believe that one’s talent is permanent.
 They easily stereotype a group of people to have low performance regardless of their actual accomplishments, particularly those who belong to the underrepresented groups.

 Cultivating a growth mindset at work

 Let your employees know that you value their personal growth and that their improvements are highly cherished in the organisation.
 Studies have found that people tend to learn more effectively when they feel encouraged, motivated, and acknowledged.

 Studies have found that it is more likely for an organisation to attract growth-oriented candidates if their recruiting posts use phrases like “learn new things” or “highly determined”.
-Mentioning opportunities to learn makes your organisation appears as growth-oriented and approaches more growth-oriented candidates.
+Mentioning opportunities to learn makes your organisation appear as growth-oriented and approaches more growth-oriented candidates.

 Make room for growth

 In organisations that have more of a fixed mindset, people are occupied with proving their intelligence and competing against one another, which consequently, can hinder development and innovation in the organisation.

 Establish a learning culture

 It is important to let employees understand that their current position is not where the organisation expects them to be forever.
 During your regular performance management, avoid comparing employees.
 It is better to identify and provide them with the tools they need for improvements.